kashyapabhay/mylist-ott/README.md

 REDIS_URL=redis://localhost:6379
 //keep the ENABLE_REDIS_CACHE flag to false if you do not want to use redis caching.

-6. create database schema using the queries given in mongo-queries.txt
+6. create database schema using the queries given in mongo-queries.txt #optional the application also take cares of creation of default table

 7. try to start the application using npm run start .
 Application should be running on configured port